Healthcare System Information for Expatriates in Germany

 Everyone must have either private or public health insurance in Germany.
 But these plans do not cover just about everything.
 If you have a serious medical condition or need some emergency assistance that’s not covered under your plan, you have to bear the additional expenses yourself.

 To secure yourself from such unplanned and unforeseeable expenses, you can procure international health insurance from a leading international insurance company.
 As a German ex-pat or for foreigners living in Germany, you can go for Cigna Global international health plan that offers assistance even when you are traveling to some other country.
-Alternatively, you can contact us to discuss the other insurance plans offered by other leading companies for German expats or expatriates living in Germany.
+Alternatively, you can contact us to discuss the other insurance plans offered by other leading companies for German expats or expatriates living in Germany who need health insurance for foreigners in Germany tailored to their situation.
+Thus, understanding healthcare for expats in Germany will help you make the wisest decision for your long-term medical needs.

 Get Insurance Quote Online